lcp

 End-of-life care is a deeply important aspect of general practice.
 It requires clinical skill, compassion, and clear communication.
 This practical, reflective learning activity is designed to support general practitioners in delivering best practice care to patients approaching the end of life.

-What’s Included in the Course
+What’s Included in this mini-audit

 Structured Clinical Audit: